apptainer/singularity/libexec/python/README.md

 Goes into the variable `METADATA_BASE`, and is the directory location to write the metadata file structure.
 Specifically, this means folders for environmental variable and layers files.
 The default looks like this:

       `$SINGULARITY_ROOTFS`
-           .singularity
+           singularity.d/
-               env
+               env/
-               labels
+               labels.json

 **SINGULARITY_ROOTFS**
 This is the root file system location of the container.
 There are various checks in all calling functions so the script should never get to this point without having it defined.

 If the environmental variable `$SINGULARITY_METADATA_FOLDER` is defined, the metadata folder doesn't even need to live in the container.
 This could be useful if the calling API wants to skip over it's generation, however care should be taken given that the files are some kind of dependency to produce `/environment`.
-If the variable isn't defined, then the default metadata folder is set to be `$SINGULARITY_ROOTFS/.singularity`.
+If the variable isn't defined, then the default metadata folder is set to be `$SINGULARITY_ROOTFS/singularity.d`.
 The variable is required, an extra precaution, but probably not necessary since a default is provided.